Seattle-Computing-Resourcing/scr-learning/cpp/gettingstarted.md

 ```cpp
 using ll = long long;
 ```

+All the methods above are valid in competitive programming.

+Make sure to use these in contests, especially if your typing speed is not that good!
+They will save a lot of time.

+A lot of newer USACO problems require the use of `long long`s, but don't always specify.

 ## Conclusion
 With your IDE and compiler installed, you should be set for future C++ projects.
 This guide covered many aspects about VSCode, but did not go in depth.